NenLabs/nen-ui/packages/documentation/docs/contributing.md

 > Please note you should update `packages/nen-ui/src/lib/index.ts` as it's not auto-generated at the moment.
 Also, tests should be written for components and documentation.

-### Project structure enhancement
-Feel free to enhance the current project structure.
-If you feel there are better ways to handle some things that are being done on this package, feel free to contribute.
-Guidelines for contribution follows most of the same convention as mentioned under [new components](#new-components).

 ## Project Structure 📦